Asymptotic Theory of Tail Dependence and Bootstrap for Checkerboard Copulas: Main Results

-the proof of Theorem \ref{thm:consistency_checkerboard} is provided in section \ref{appAthm4.1}.
+\end{theorem} If in addition to the assumptions of Theorem \ref{thm:consistency_checkerboard}, we also have $m/n^{1/2}\gg (\log \log n)^{-1/2}$, then `$o(1)$' in the RHS of the conclusion can be replaced by `$O\big[n^{-1/2}(\log\log n)^{1/2}\big]$'.
+In other words, under the additional condition on the checkerboard grid size the empirical checkerboard copula estimator can achieve the same convergence rate as the empirical copula estimator in almost sure sense.
+The proof of Theorem \ref{thm:consistency_checkerboard} is provided in section \ref{appAthm4.1}.
 The proof proceeds by decomposing the uniform error of the empirical checkerboard copula into a stochastic and a deterministic component.
-The stochastic term is controlled by expressing the checkerboard estimator as the action of a linear interpolation operator \(T_m\) on the empirical copula process.
-The operator \(T_m\) is shown to be norm--contractive on \(\ell^\infty([0,1]^2)\), which allows the almost sure uniform rate of the empirical copula to be inherited directly from the classical empirical process bound (cf. \citet{janssen2012bernstein}).
+The stochastic term is controlled by expressing the checkerboard estimator as the action of the corresponding linear interpolation operator \(T_m\) on the empirical copula process.
+The operator \(T_m\) is shown to be norm--contractive on \(\ell^\infty([0,1]^2)\), which allows to use the theory of the empirical copula process (cf. \citet{janssen2012bernstein}).
 The deterministic bias term arises from the checkerboard approximation of the underlying copula.
-This term is analyzed via a second–order Taylor expansion of the copula within each grid cell, exploiting the exact reproduction of polynomials up to first order by the operator \(T_m\).
-The leading approximation error is therefore of order \(m^{-2}\), while the remainder is uniformly negligible under bounded third–order derivatives.
-Combining the stochastic fluctuation and the deterministic approximation error yields uniform almost sure consistency, provided that \(m \to \infty\).

-The uniform consistency of the empirical checkerboard copula established in Theorem~\ref{thm:consistency_checkerboard} provides the basis for a refined asymptotic analysis.
-We now show that, under suitable smoothness and growth conditions, the checkerboard smoothing does not affect the first--order asymptotic distribution.
-In particular, the empirical checkerboard copula admits the same weak limit as the classical empirical copula process.
+This term is analyzed via Lipschitz property of the copula after fixing a particular grid.
+Combining the stochastic fluctuation and the deterministic approximation error yield uniform almost sure consistency.
+Based on the uniform consistency of Theorem Theorem~\ref{thm:consistency_checkerboard}, we now explore the weak convergence of the empirical checkerboard copula process.
+We show that, under suitable smoothness conditions, the checkerboard smoothing does not affect the first--order asymptotic distribution of the empirical copula.
+In other words, the empirical checkerboard copula process admits the same weak limit as the classical empirical copula process.

 \begin{theorem}[Weak convergence of empirical checkerboard copula process.]
-Consider the same set-up of Theorem \ref{thm:consistency_checkerboard}.
-Then under (C.4) and (C.6),
+Let \(C\) be the true copula.
+If \(\widehat{C}_n^{(m)}\) is the empirical checkerboard copula estimator where $\sqrt{n}=o(m)$.
+Assume that for each $j\in\{1,2\}$, the partial derivative $\dot{C}_j$ of the true copula $C$ with respect to $j$th component exists and is continuous on